densh/densh.github.com/quasiquotes.md

     scala> val f123456 = q"f(...$intss)"
     f123456: reflect.runtime.universe.Tree = f(1, 2, 3)(4, 5)(6)

-In this case each element of the list will be lifted separately and the result will be spliced into the quote.
+In this case each element of the list will be lifted separately and the result will be spliced right in.

 ### Bring your own {:#bring-your-own-liftable}